Documentation Given After Completing HAZWOPER Training

 Tips for Storing Physical Copies Securely:

 1. Use a Dedicated Folder or Binder: Store your training certificates in a dedicated folder or binder.
-This helps keep them organized and prevents them from getting mixed up with other documents.
+This helps keep them organized and prevents them from getting mixed up with other records.

 2. Keep in a Secure Location: Store the folder or binder in a secure and easily accessible location.
 Consider a locked drawer, cabinet, or safe.